 Intent – What we are trying to achieve?

 - Our principal aim is that children leave St. Austin’s School with a wide range of happy and rich memories in Design and Technology formed through interesting and exciting experiences driven through vehicles that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in Design and Technology as an on-going process not a one-off event.

 - Children will meet the National Curriculum expectations in Design and Technology, which will be taught by highly-qualified, enthusiastic staff who will support children to develop mastery of concepts and inspire enthusiasm and interest in the subject.

-- All children will study Design and Technology for 30 minutes per week.
+- All children will study Design and Technology for 30 minutes per week or equivalent.

 - Opportunities will exist for children of all ages to experience learning beyond the classroom.
 This will allow them to enrich their knowledge by, for example, visiting a local housing development and viewing show homes with a member of the design team to ascertain how the aesthetic nature of these example homes is designed.

 - Children will develop a deep understanding of the subjects they are studying.
 They will increasingly use their prior knowledge to solve problems and develop the sophistication of Design and Technology.